Shift equivalence implies flow equivalence for shifts of finite type: Background

 Shifts of finite type play an important role in dynamical systems; below, we only establish definitions, notation and some basic facts.
 See the standard reference \cite{LindMarcus2021} for an introduction to shifts of finite type and additional references.
 For an exposition of flow equivalence of subshifts, see \cite{bce:fei}; for everything algebraic around the shifts of finite type, see \cite{BSCHStableAlg}.

-By a topological dynamical systems (or just system) we mean a selfhomeomorphism of a compact metric space, $T:X\to X$.
+In this article, by a topological dynamical system (or just system) we mean a selfhomeomorphism of a compact metrizable space, $T:X\to X$.
 Two such selfhomeomorphisms $S,T$ are topologically conjugate (isomorphic as topological dynamical systems) if there is a homeomorphism $h$ between their domains such that $hS=Th$.
 They are eventually conjugate if the homeomorphisms $T^k$ and $S^k$ are conjugate, for all but finitely many $k$.
 (For $k>1$, $T^k$ is defined by iteration, $T^k = T\circ T^{k-1}$; for $k<0$, $T^{-k}= (T^{-1})^k$.)
 Given the homeomorphism $T:X\to X$, let $Y_T$ denote its mapping torus, the quotient space of $(X\times [0,1])$ under the map identifying $(x,1)$ and $(Tx,0)$, for all $x$ in $X$.
 There is a natural unit speed ``vertical'' flow ($\R$ action) on $Y_T$.
-Two systems are flow equivalent if there is a homeomorphism between their mapping tori which sends flow lines to flow lines respecting the direction of the flow (equivalently, the two homeomorphisms are cross sections to a common flow).
+Two systems are flow equivalent if there is a homeomorphism between their mapping tori which sends flow lines to flow lines and is orientation preserving (in the sense that it respects the direction of the flow); equivalently, the two homeomorphisms are cross sections to a common flow.